-In the initial few months, your doctor will tell you exactly what we told above – that it is normal for the newborns to have a crossed eyes appearance.
+In the initial few months, your doctor will tell you exactly what we told above – that it is normal for newborns to have a crossed eyes appearance.
 You would also notice that during each of your routine doctor visits, your doctor would shine a small torch into your baby’s eyes.
-He is checking if the eyes are developing as it should be, and the eyes are responding to the light as is expected for your baby’s age group.
+He is checking if the eyes are developing as they should be and if the eyes are responding to the light as is expected for your baby’s age group.

-If the results of this small test are satisfied, you have nothing to worry about it.
+If the results of this small test are satisfactory, you have nothing to worry about it.
 Just wait it out.
-That said, if your baby’s eyes look crossed all the time, of you feel particularly concerned, then it is a good idea to talk to the doctor to rule out any other problems.
+That said, if your baby’s eyes look crossed all the time, if you feel particularly concerned, then it is a good idea to talk to the doctor to rule out any other problems.

 Although not very common, the newborn baby cross-eyed can be an indicator of bigger eye problems.
 There are two issues that can happen:

-In some cases, it’s enough to have your baby wear the eyeglasses to straight out the eyes.
+In some cases, it’s enough to have your baby wear eyeglasses to straighten out the eyes.
 It doesn’t improve by using eyeglasses, and then the doctor may suggest an eye patch that the baby has to wear on the straight or normal eye for a couple of hours each day.
 This allows the baby to see only through the crossed eye, and, as time passes, the vision and muscles in this eye improve and become stronger and get to the correct position.